khajabakshi/dashapp-docker-aws_deployment/README.md

     docker run dockerfile
 From the docker machine (i.e. your computer), open a web browser at the above address and check if the dashboard is working as expected.

+# Step 4: Upload your Docker image to Amazon Registry
+We need to make sure our image is available in AWS.
+To do so, we need to perform the following steps:
+* Create a repository dashboard in ECR (the AWS Elastic Container Registry).
+We deliberately give the AWS repository a different name from the image we built so we can easily discriminate between the two.
+* Create an `access_key` for your AWS account
+* Enable the Docker client to authenticate to the AWS registry
+* Push `dockerfile` into thedashboard repository